seanbreckenridge/exobrain/cryptography/sp_networks/README.md

 If someone knows what substitutions and permutations your SP-box does (which is typically included in the algorithm), they can easily reverse it.

-In order to make the ciphertext harder to reverse, you introduce a secret key:
+In order to make the cipher text harder to reverse, you introduce a secret key:

 Expand the key (using a *key schedule*) so that its size `M*n`, and split it up into chunks that are the same size as `M`.